evandroagnes/blockchain-specialization/README.md

 # Blockchain Specialization
 Code from Coursera Blockchain Specialization (https://www.coursera.org/specializations/blockchain).

 This project uses Truffle Suite.
-Install it with commands below (you can change the nvm version, see [here](https://github.com/nvm-sh/nvm#installing-and-updating) the newest version:
+Install it with commands below (you can change the nvm version, see [here](https://github.com/nvm-sh/nvm#installing-and-updating) the newest version):

 ```shell
 # Truffle requires NodeJs and npm, if you've already have it, go to install truffle